Fesigo/Flappy_Bird/README.md

 3. run `npm start`

 ## How to Play
-1. Open 2 browser windows
+1. Open 2 browser windows with localhost:3003
 2. Positionate them like the image bellow.
-In the right one, use the /screenright route.
+In the right one, use the /screenright route

 ![BrowserExample](/src/assets/imgs/browser_example.png)
 3. Enjoy!